mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 <!-- The title of Kafai and Burke's book "Connected Gaming: What Making Video Games Can Teach Us about Learning and Literacy" [@kafai_connected_2016]  indicates their desire to mirror Gee's work around the importance of context and community the process of game making.
 The structure of the book revolves around studying personal, social and cultural element of game making.  -->

+**Who should read this thesis?**

+Given the overall direction of this thesis, who is the intended audience?
+While the participants are home educators, other areas of education may benefit from the answers to these questions.

+- parents and families
+- teachers
+- Researchers in computing education
+- informal educators
+- In addition my experience of the process, research and generative, action research

+My experience of having the rug pulled out from underneath me after volunteering my time and energy in various projects motivates me to examine the characteristics streams of activity carefully.
+Thus the following analysis of the sites of interest cover not only educational programs but based on underlying funding and the motivations of funders.

+Thus proposed motivations for supporting coding and game making are analysed alongside the financial models which support activities.
+I am guided by the work of Vossoughi and colleagues  [@vossoughi_making_2016] whose see critique of maker movement shows the potentially negative impact of the positivist, industry-focused STEM agenda on inclusive practice.

-Motivations for learning to code specifically via game making are diverse
+The following sections therefore explore diverse motivations for learning to code specifically via game making or an informal making culture.

-- STEM pipeline in more general terms
+- Learning coding and related digital skills to progress to join the commercial games industry
-- Getting more people to take Computing qualifications.
-NCCE
+- Getting more people to take Computing qualifications, a motivation which aligns with the concept of feeding the STEM pipeline in to science industries
+- Parents motivations to develop individual useful skills in young peoples.
-- for intrinsic pleasure of making games or other products
+- Game making for intrinsic pleasure of making games or similar projects that are celebrated
-- for commercial purposes to join games industry
-- for empowerment of individual and health of society
+- for empowerment of individual and health of society as consumers of technology

 <!-- also
     - From Kafai's review (not directly) draw on
     - personal
     - more general / social / 21st C, computational fluency
     - more general / social / 21st C,
     - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017] -->

-**Who should read this thesis?**

-Given these motivations and the overall direction of this thesis.
-Who is the intended audience?

-- teachers
-- Researchers in computing education
-- informal educators

-Beyond in terms of the process, research and generative.

-### What are the financial models which support activities in this area?

-**Exploring Financial models and sources of funding for game making programmes and tools**

-My focus here is to be sceptical of the positivist science agenda.
-Which follows from previous fingers burning experiences.

-This mirrors scepticism of the Maker movement and associated problems with the link with industry

-[@vossoughi_making_2016] see critique of maker movement here

-#### Funding and financial models for promoting Computing in Schools
+#### Funding and financial models for promoting Computing in Schools - INTEGRATE INTO LATER SECTION

 STEM Learning NCCE - teachcomputing.org - How did this develop?